 While they mentioned their win on their Twitter handle and Facebook page, their website remained silent on this accolade.

 Kenya’s Leading Boutique Hotel

-The multi award winning Maji Beach Boutique Hotel is a luxury boutique hotel located on the tropical shores of Diani Beach and features 15 unique and individually designed bedrooms and Suites.
+The multi-award-winning Maji Beach Boutique Hotel is a luxury boutique hotel located on the tropical shores of Diani Beach and features 15 unique and individually designed bedrooms and Suites.

-Several days after winning the award for Kenya’s Leading Boutique Hotel, Maji Beach Hotel was to still talk about it on its website.
+Several days after winning the award for Kenya’s Leading Boutique Hotel, Maji Beach Hotel was yet to talk about it on its website.
 At least they had taken the effort to change their Facebook profile image to reflect this win but their Twitter handle remained blue and silent.